Detailed instructions for poster presenters as well as judging criteria.

 Oral presentation (20% of total score)

-Each student should have prepared an oral discussion of his or her exhibit.
-This discussion must not exceed 5 minutes.
-A virtual demonstration cannot be submitted for the discussion.
+Each poster presenter should prepare a 3-minute oral discussion of their poster.
 The oral presentation should be clear and concise and should include the major points presented on the poster:

 If the student worked with collaborators on the project, including his or her advisor, this presentation must clearly describe the student's role in the overall project.